Colten45/Twitch-API/v3_resources/bans.md

 ## `PUT /channels/:channel/bans/:target`

-Adds `:target` to `:channel`'s block list. `:channel` is the authenticated user/channel and `:target` is user to be banned.
+Adds `:target` to `:channel`'s ban list. `:channel` is the authenticated user/channel and `:target` is user to be banned.
 Returns a bans object.

 *__Authenticated__*, required scope: `channel_ban_edit`